breyshaw/Code-Hero/README.md

 <img src="./Images/currentBattle.png" width="450" height="300">

 In the image the previous question was 4+4=?
-Once the user's answer is submitted, a new question is randomly generated.
+Once the player's answer is submitted, a new question is randomly generated.
+Against this specific enemy, submitting the correct ans (8) will deduct 20 points from the enemy's health.
+If the answer is incorrect, 20 points are deducted from the player's health.

 Technology Implemented: